opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 * `source_enabled` (default: true): A boolean defining whether the `_source` field is stored in the index.
 * `space_type` (default:` l2): The vector space used to calculate the distance between vectors.
 * `target_throughput` (default: default values for each operation): Number of requests per second, `""` for no limit.
-* `variable_queries` (default: 0) Number of variable queries will be used for the semantic search task, 0 means fixed query.
+* `variable_queries` (default: 10000) Number of variable queries will be used for the search task, 0 means fixed query.
 * `warmup_iterations`: Number of Warmup iteration of each search client executes.
 * `warmup-time-period` (default: 120): Amount of time, in seconds, to warm up the benchmark candidate